By John Salak –

-The university’s study indicates that individuals living in “highly walkable, mixed-age communities may be more likely to live to their 100th birthday.”
+The university’s study indicates that individuals living in “highly walkable, mixed-age communities may be more likely to live longer, possibly to their 100th birthday.”
 It went on to note that it found a significantly higher percentage of older adults benefited from living in cities and small towns that had relatively higher socioeconomic standings.

 “Our study adds to the growing body of evidence that social and environmental factors contribute significantly to longevity,” explained the study’s author Rajan Bhardwaj, a second-year medical student at Washington State.
 Heritable factors, such as genes, only explain about 20% to 35% of an individual’s chances of reaching centenarian age, he added.

 Ultimately, Bhardwaj and other researchers noted that people can increase their chances to live a long life—even to 100—by selecting an environment that supports healthy aging.

 Admittedly, the study acknowledged that exactly what specific healthy aging elements constitute a supportive environment isn’t totally clear.
 Certainly, a community’s poverty level, access to transit and primary care, walkability, percentage of the working-age population, rural-urban status, air pollution and green space exposure are all factors.

 Washington State’s work, however, discovered that neighborhood walkability, higher socioeconomic status and a high percentage of the working-age population all had a significant positive impact on the longevity of residents.
 Women in general also tend to live longer than men regardless of their environment.